 Another huge encouragement was a grant I received from my university (Azusa Pacific University).
 This puts my monthly pledges at about 50%, and my departure cost at almost 20%.
 I still have a long way to go, but I trust God’s provision and His timing!
 If you haven’t had a chance to donate and you feel led to, you can give directly through Pioneers (acct #111497), or learn more about ways you can give on my support page.

 I have been encouraged this month through many of you.
 Please pray for the next few months as it will be a key period in the continuation of my fund raising progress.
-This month I will be starting my EMT (Emergency Medical Technician) training as well as a course on Islam as I continue to prepare for departure in 2011.
+This month I will be starting my EMT (Emergency Medical Technician) training as I continue to prepare for departure in 2011.

 Also, please continue to pray for spiritual protection as I know I am a target!

 Thanks for all the prayers and support!
 I am blessed by each of you.

 Last night I was at a concert for the band “Ok Go”.
 Known for their creative yet simple music videos, Ok Go embodies some of my favorite things about creativity.
 Even though their lyrics aren’t always eternally focused, they strive to make incredible things out of little.
 The Wall Street Journal and USA Today put it as, “OK Go is the polymath band who – with only five bucks and a camcorder – did what none of the giant record labels could, inventing a new way for a band to connect with fans and changing the way people think about music and the Internet.”

 This inspires me.
 How can we, as Christians, change the way people think about God and Christianity, with “only five bucks and a camcorder”?
 I think God has already equipped us–with the creative brain He’s given each of us.

 Speaking of five bucks and a camcorder, with the help of my Dad I recently put together some of my thoughts about creativity on video.
 Check it out, and look forward to more audio and video snippets about what God is teaching me in the near future.